kevmhughes/kevmhughes/README.md

-# I'm a full stack web developer based in Barcelona, Spain.
+# Hey!
+I'm a full stack web developer based in Barcelona, Spain.

 ## Here are some of the tools that I use: